jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 ### 42X Guidance for Court on how to determine gains made or losses avoided for purposes of maximum amount
 (1) For the purposes of section 42W(1)(b),—
-  (a) a person makes a gain if the person acquires a security in a public issuer for less than its value:
+  (a) a person makes a gain if the person acquires a security for less than its value:
-  (b) a person avoids a loss if the person disposes of a security in a public issuer for more than its value.
+  (b) a person avoids a loss if the person disposes of a security for more than its value.
 (2) In this case, the gain made or loss avoided is the difference between the consideration paid or received (as the case may be) and the value the security would have had at the time of the sale if, —
   (a) in the case of a contravention of an insider conduct prohibition, the material information had been generally available to the market; or
   (b) in the case of a contravention of a market manipulation prohibition, the conduct, statement, or information had not been misleading, deceptive, or false.
+(3) In the case of a contravention of an unsolicited offer prohibition, subsection (2) does not apply.

 ### 42Y Considerations for Court in determining pecuniary penalty
 In determining an appropriate pecuniary penalty, the Court must have regard to all relevant matters, including—